3urobeat/steam-comment-service-bot/docs/dev/controller/controller.md

 Retrieves all bot accounts whose status matches the `statusFilter` parameter.
 By default, or if `!mapToObject`, an array containing a reference to every bot will be returned.

+## getBotsPerProxy(filterInactive?): Array
+- `filterInactive` (boolean) - Set to true to remove inactive proxies.
+A proxy is deemed inactive if it is unused or all associated bot accounts are not ONLINE.

+Retrieves bot accounts per proxy.
+This can be used to find the most and least used active proxies for example.
+Bot accounts mapped to their associated proxy.

 ### _handleErrors(): void
 Internal:
 Handles process's unhandledRejection & uncaughtException error events.